gieitlaldywithamy/tryit-countries/README.md

 ## TODO

-- [] Fetch countries and and display data in a table with name, code, continent and currency
+- [x] Fetch countries and and display data in a table with name, code, continent and currency
 - [] Show total number of search results found

 Pagination:

+Notes: Recoil doesn't seem to support React 19 so chose Jotai (similar atomic state management system) instead.

+Bug: User can load page with a value that is not constrained to PAGINATION_PAGE_SIZE_OPTIONS

 - [] Add next/previous page navigation with 10 results displayed by page and add page number to url
 - [] Display current page number and total pages